Arizona Employment Law AttorneysRequest your consultation

 Scottsdale Defamation Attorney

-Defamation is the act of harming the reputation of another by making a false statement to a third party.
+Defamation of character is the act of harming the reputation of another by making a false statement to a third party.
 It requires constitutional proof that you were harmed publicly by false statements and through the fault of the person who caused harm in order to bring forth charges.

 When defamation occurs, two different forms of damage or harm can result: orally ( slander) or written ( libel).
 The difference between slander and libel is the method used in delivery, however, both are protected under the Arizona Revised Statute 20-445 referred to as defamation.
-Libel is considered criminal but treated as a tort, while slander is more difficult to prove and is treated as a civil injury.
+Under Arizona defamation law, Libel is considered criminal but treated as a tort, while slander is more difficult to prove and is treated as a civil injury.

 - Publishing false information and not stating the source of the malicious data;